Cosmic Queries – Get Some Space

 Most people who are alive today are alive because of some scientific advance in food production, in prenatal care, in

-health, and sanitation.
+health, in sanitation.

 Hey, that's science.

+Hey, once you, if you do that, then it's built into the system.
 So by the way, when we were going to the moon, every day you were reminded what science was because we were going to the moon.

 You didn't need someone to say, oh, we need more science teachers.
+How do we attract them?

-People were climbing over themselves to study science
+People were climbing over themselves to study science,

+yeah, I don't have a good answer.
 Extinction may be in our future for that very reason.

-I'm science and I approve this message.
+I'm science, and I approve this message.

 On that happy note, Chuck, we got to call it quits there.
+All righty.

+This has been Star Talk Cosmic Queries.
 Chuck, as always, thanks for being my co-host.

 Of course.